U.S. Treasury releases $2.9 billion in airline support, finalizes payroll agreements

 Southwest said it would receive half of the $3.2 billion payroll award immediately and the remainder in installments during May, June and July.

-Separately, Treasury said Alaska Airlines (HA.O), Frontier Airlines, Hawaiian Airlines (HA.O), JetBlue Airways Corp (JBLU.O) and SkyWest Airlines (SKYW.O) had also indicated that they planned to participate.
+Separately, Treasury said Alaska Airlines, Frontier Airlines, Hawaiian Airlines, JetBlue Airways Corp and SkyWest Airlines had also indicated that they planned to participate.
 The 12 major airlines represent nearly 95% of U.S. airline capacity.

 Airlines receiving funds cannot lay off employees before Sept.
 30 or change collective bargaining agreements and must agree to restrictions on buybacks, executive compensation and dividends.